'I'm going to shoot an elementary school': Gunman's chilling final message

 Three children and an adult were being treated at a San Antonio hospital, where two of them — a 66-year-old woman and 10-year-old girl — were listed in serious condition.

-Uvalde, home to about 16,000 people, is about 120 kilometres from the Mexican border.
+Uvalde, home to about 16,000 people, is about 120km from the Mexican border.
 Robb Elementary, which has nearly 600 students in second, third and fourth grades, is a single-story brick structure in a mostly residential neighbourhood of modest homes.

 The close-knit community, built around a shaded central square, includes many Hispanic families who have lived there for generations.
 It sits amid fields of cabbage, onions, carrots and other vegetables.
 But many of the steadiest jobs are supplied by companies that produce construction materials.